- Home

 Profile

-Dr. Li Du is an associate professor and PhD Program Coordinator at the University of Macau Faculty of Law, Macau SAR.
+Associate Professor Li Du is an associate professor and PhD Program Coordinator at the University of Macau Faculty of Law, Macau SAR.
 He holds dual bachelor’s degrees in both clinical medicine and law (Wuhan University, China) and a Ph.D. in law (University of Alberta, Canada).
 His teaching and research interests include international law, food law, biotechnology law and policy, and data protection law.
 Dr. Du has led many research projects on legal and ethical implications of novel and emerging technologies, e.g., synthetic biology, AI-enabled biomedical research, bio-agricultural products.
 He presents his research at international conferences frequently and publishes articles regularly in leading academic journals.

 Talk Title